anomen-s/save-games/2024-the-talos-principle/README.md

 * star: connector protected by gun (can be jammed from nearby chamber), receiver behind other chamber
 * hole in path with 'backstage' room
 * terminal on the beach
-* easter egg Flying statue: - 10 pieces - 3 nearby, 1 in water near, 2 on the beach to right, 2 to left (in direction to terminal), 1 near and 1 under the bridge
+* easter egg Flying statue: 10 pieces - 3 nearby, 1 in water near, 2 on the beach to right, 2 to left (in direction to terminal), 1 near the bridge and 1 under the bridge
-* easter egg: in distant chamber jump up the roof using cubes (difficult) and continue right to the second tower
+* easter egg: in the distant chamber jump up the roof using cubes and continue right (difficult) to the second tower

 ## C2
 * star: use recorder to get over fence to blue generator area